n8n-io/n8n-docs/docs/try-it-out/quickstart.md

 ## Step four: Add a node

 Add a third node to message each customer and tell them their description.
-TheCustomer Messenger node allows you to send a message to fake recipients.
+The Customer Messenger node allows you to send a message to fake recipients.

 1. Select the **Add node** <span class="inline-image">![Add node icon](/_images/try-it-out/add-node-small.png)</span> connector on the Set node.
 2. Search for **Customer Messenger**. n8n shows a list of nodes that match the search.